richjt/teoqi/README.md

 # The Elements Of Quantitative Investing (TEOQI)

 This is my project for implementing ideas in Giuseppe A. Paleologo's red book *The Elements of Quantitative Investing*.
-I very much enjoyed reading the book and it inspired me to implement some of the ideas and concepts.
-For me, I always find this is the best way of properly undertanding a complex topic.

-Firstly, I decided to implement an equity factor model from scratch, building 11 different factors as introduced in the notebook [linear models of returns](linear_models_of_returns.ipynb)'linear_models_of_returns.ipynb'.
-To create the factors, the models ingest fundamental company data and market data for around 500 stocks in the S&P 500, over the last fifteen years.
-The factor matrices created can then be used to estimate an equity factor model, as shown in the notebook.
+Firstly, I have implemented an equity factor model from scratch, building 11 different factors as introduced in the notebook [linear models of returns](linear_models_of_returns.ipynb).

-# Equity Factor Model: Cross-Sectional Return Decomposition
+To create the factors, the models ingest fundamental company data and market data for the stocks in the S&P 500, over the last fifteen years.

-In brief, the notebook gives a a practical implementation of a fundamental equity factor model in Python, estimating the model:
+The factor matrices created can then be used to estimate the equity factor model

 $\mathbf{r_t} = \boldsymbol{\alpha} + \mathbf{B_t} \mathbf{f_t} + \boldsymbol{\epsilon_t}$